 Available Implementation Assistance

-Up to $150,000 in the form of direct funding and/or technical assistance for implementation activities.
+Up to $100,000 in the form of direct funding for implementation activities.

 - Commitment of DOT leadership to incorporate Service Life Design methods, principles and practices within bridge and asset management programs.

 - Participation in training on the use of the Guide, development of example bridge designs incorporating Service Life Design concepts, and development of customized design procedures, checklists, specifications, etc. to support the continued organizational integration of Service Life Design in routine bridge design.

 - Identification of one or more bridge projects, in current design or recently completed, to be evaluated or redesigned using Service Life Design concepts.

 - Organizational support to provide or develop life-cycle cost information for common bridge elements.